 Section 5 of the "Enforcement Regulations of the Trademark Law" provides that if dispute occurs during the proceedings of trademark registration and trademark examination, in case where the said trademark falls under a famous trademark, the party concerned can request the Trademark Office or the Trademark Appeal Board to recognize the said trademark as a famous trademark, thereby, enabling to reject filing of a trademark registration application acting against the provisions in Section 13 of the Trademark Law and to erase trademark registration acting against the provisions in Section 13 of the Trademark Law.
 The party concerned should submit sources of evidence proving that the said trademark is a famous trademark at the time of filing.
-The Trademark Office and the Trademark Appeal Board shall make clear the fact, based on the appeal of the party concerned, and determine whether the said trademark is a famous trademark is a famous trademark or not based on the provisions in Section 14 of the Trademark Law.
+The Trademark Office shall make clear the fact, based on the appeal of the party concerned, and determine whether the said trademark is a famous trademark or not based on the provisions in Section 14 of the Trademark Law.